Robert Schlumberger von Goldeck

 Robert Alwin Schlumberger, Edler von Goldeck (12 September 1814 - 13 July 1879) was an entrepreneur and the first producer of sparkling wine (Sekt) in Austria.

 Life

 Schlumberger was born in Stuttgart in the German Kingdom of Württemberg.
 Upon the early death of his father, he began a commercial apprenticeship.
 As director of Ruinart, one of the leading champagne houses in Reims, France, he was experienced with the méthode champenoise.
-In 1841, he was on a boat trip when met his future wife Sophie Kirchner from Vienna, the daughter of a wealthy factory owner.
+In 1841, on a boat trip he met his future wife Sophie Kirchner from Vienna, the daughter of a wealthy factory owner.
 He had the idea to produce champagne-like wine (Schaumwein) in Austria using the French method but Austrian grapes.